AnimNyan/UEShaderScript/README.md

 ## Saving Preset Shader Maps
 ### Rules when Saving presets
 1. The X Node Name input box refers to an image texture node on your current node tree.
-You can think of the X Node Name marking an image texture node that we wish to dynamically load with an image texture.
+You can think of the X Node Name input box marking an image texture node that we wish to dynamically load with an image texture.

 #### How do we mark an image texture node you ask?
 So we make sure what is inside the X Node Name is the same as the image texture node name. e.g. inside the Diffuse Node Name box: "Diffuse Node" so we select an image texture node > press n to open up Properties > Items > Now change the Node Name: to "Diffuse Node".
 And you're done!

-2. The X Suffix input box refers to what is of the texture inside the files.
-So you'll have to check what textures are in charge of diffuse. e.g. for Dead By Daylight the diffuse textures are named "_BC", "_BC_01", ""_BC_02", "_BC_03" and "_BC_04".
-So we put each of those in the input box separated by spaces like so: "_BC _BC_01 _BC_02 _BC_03 _BC_04"
+2. The X Suffix input box refers to the name of the image textures.
+So you'll have to check what textures are in charge of diffuse and what suffix they end with in the file name. e.g. for Dead By Daylight the diffuse textures are named "_BC", "_BC_01", ""_BC_02", "_BC_03" and "_BC_04".
+So we put each different suffix in the Diffuse Suffix input box separated by spaces like so: "_BC _BC_01 _BC_02 _BC_03 _BC_04"

+3. It is important that you rename every Node Group you wish to save as a preset, do NOT leave it as the default name NodeGroup, please rename it to something relevant like EmissiveMapNodeGroup because by default the option to "Reuse Node Groups with Same Name" is enabled.
+This means if you already had a Node Group named "NodeGroup" in your blender file before importing it, it would reuse the Node Group with the same name.
+Renaming it to something relevant usually prevents reusing the wrong node group.

+4. If you wish to make use of the "Delete Unused Image Texture Nodes AND Related Nodes" option which is disabled by default because it slows down adding shader maps, change the Node Name: of related nodes to the image texture node to <Node Name><add a number>, for example: "Diffuse Node2", "Diffuse Node3", "Diffuse Node4", ... .
+Now when an image texture node is deleted it will delete these extra nodes labelled "Diffuse Node2", "Diffuse Node3", ... .